Yogeshwar Dutt: 2014 Commonwealth Games

 Yogeshwar Dutt won the gold medal in the men's 65 kg freestyle category by beating Canada's Jevon Balfour 10–0 in the finals.

 Yogeshwar had earlier beaten Alex Gladkov of Scotland 4–0 in the pre-quarters and then easily defeated another Scottish wrestler Gareth Jones in the quarterfinals by employing his trademark Fitele (leg twisting) technique that he had used while winning the bronze medal at the 2012 London Olympics.
 In the semi-finals, Yogeshwar successfully used his favourite technique again to get the better of Sri Lanka's Chamara Perera in just two minutes and three seconds.
 Yogeshwar won with a 0–5 verdict after taking a 10–0 lead on technical points.

 2014 Asian Games

 Yogeshwar Dutt won the Gold in the 65 kg freestyle wrestling category by defeating Zalimkhan Yusupov of Tajikistan in the final at the Asian games 2014.
 Dutt won a closely fought final 1–0.
 Earlier, he defeated the opponent from China in the semi-final by Fall in another closely fought bout in which Dutt was trailing almost until the end.
 He defeated Jinhyok Kang of North Korea in the quarterfinal.

 2015

-In 2015, he was clubbed into the ‘Icon’ category by Haryana Hammers – one of the six teams playing under the first edition of Pro Wrestling League (PWL), which was held from 10 to 27 December in six Indian cities.
+In 2015, he was clubbed into the 'Icon' category by Haryana Hammers – one of the six teams playing under the first edition of Pro Wrestling League (PWL), which was held from 10 to 27 December in six Indian cities.

 Political career

-Dutt joined Bharatiya Janata Party in September 2019.
+Dutt joined the Bharatiya Janata Party in September 2019.